Always Room at a Round Table

 Whoever I am, you know me, yours am I, O God!

-Credits: I ask that you credit the work of the translator Carmen Acevedo Butcher if you share this translation of Dietrich Bonhoeffer’s “Wer bin ich?” [“Who am I?”] as given in the title here: “Who am I? by Dietrich Bonhoeffer ©Translated by Carmen Acevedo Butcher.”
+Credits: Please credit the work of the translator Carmen Acevedo Butcher if you share this translation of Dietrich Bonhoeffer’s “Wer bin ich?” [“Who am I?”] as given in the title here: “Who am I? by Dietrich Bonhoeffer ©Translated by Carmen Acevedo Butcher.”

 “Wer bin ich?” is from page 179 in Widerstand und Ergebung: Briefe und Aufzeichnungen aus der Haft, edited by Eberhard Bethge (Gütersloher Verlagshaus Mohn, 1983).
 It’s also in Band 8 of Dietrich Bonhoeffer Werke, edited by Christian Gremmels, Eberhard Bethge, und Renate Bethge, mit Ilse Tödt.
 (Chr.
 Kaiser/Gütersloher Verlagshaus, 1998).